simonspgn/CortexBot/README.md

 Now that Cortex and Mattermost are both configured, you can change the private information in the code.

-* In cortex_bot_cgi.py and in cortex_bot_push.py:
+* In cortex_bot_cgi.py and in cortex_bot_push.py

-Add your cortex instance URL and your cortex user API key in the following line:
+Add your cortex instance URL and your cortex user API key in the following line
 ```
 api = Api('<CORTEX_INSTANCE_URL>','<CORTEX_BOT_USER_API_KEY>')
 ```

-Add your cortex instance URL in the following line:
+Add your cortex instance URL in the following line
 ```
 link = "<CORTEX_INSTANCE_URL>"
 ```

 * In cortex_bot_cgi.py

-Add your custom slash command token in the following line:
+Add your custom slash command token in the following line
 ```
 token = "<MATTERMOST TOKEN>"
 ```

 * In cortex_bot_push.py:

-Add incoming webhook generated url in the following line:
+Add incoming webhook generated url in the following line
 ```
 incoming_WH_link = "<MATTERMOST_INCOMING_WEBHOOK_URL>"
 ```